dotnet/runtime/docs/workflow/building/libraries/README.md

 ./src/libraries/Native/build-native.sh debug x64
 ```

-- The following example shows how you would do an arm cross-compile build.
+- The following example shows how you would do an arm cross-compile build
 ```bash
 ./src/libraries/Native/build-native.sh debug arm cross verbose
 ```